-The Sforcesco Castle has a long history: about 750 years old and was part of the history of Milan, also often a turning point many events.
+The Sforzesco Castle is about 750 years old and was an essential part of the Milan’s history.

-The construction was ordered by Galeazzo II Visconti, but was destroyed.
+The construction was ordered by Galeazzo II Visconti but was then destroyed.
 Francesco Scorza is the one who gave an order to rebuild in its current shape, so the Castle bears his name.

-The castle almost always had a role as a military citadel; today it remains one of the largest castles in Europe.
-This place has always been associated with war, power and sorrow on the dead, and therefore simultaneously loved and hated by the citizens of Milan.
+During the centuries, the castle had a role as a military citadel; today it remains one of the largest castles in Europe.
+This place has always been associated with war, power, and sorrow on the dead, and therefore simultaneously loved and hated by the citizens of Milan.

 In the early 19th century, when the Sforza Castle became municipal property, there was a movement to destroy it, but thanks to the architect Luka Beltrami’s intercession, the castle was restored and changed its appearance, turning into a much more comfortable cultural place that keeps works of the Lombard.

-There is a fountain in front of the castle, where many “dark subjects” are circulating, but there is no other way – they are everywhere, and they offer bracelets very violently.
-Be absolutely stone faced and very uncompromising and pass through.
+There is a beautiful fountain in front of the castle, where many hawkers are constantly circulating, offering cheap bracelets very violently.
+They are literally everywhere around Milan so try to be absolutely stone-faced and just pass through.
 However, there are also interesting characters, like the ones in the picture: